Green Light Auto Finance

 These distribution conditions are essential to ensure that:

-• all distributors understand their obligations to ensure that each customer is within the product's target market before engaging in retail product distribution conduct; and
+• All distributors are informed of their obligations to ensure that each Customer is within the product's target market before engaging in retail product distribution conduct; and

 Review Triggers